-At the time of writing (early April – updated 2nd of July) we are in the midst of what can best be described as unprecedented times.
+At the time of writing (early April – updated 26th of August) we are in the midst of what can best be described as unprecedented times.
 Global travel restrictions are in full swing and the coronavirus (COVID-19) has paused many small business’s operations.
 Sadly, this is no different for Hidden Iceland.
-It may not feel right to even think about traveling just yet, but perhaps now is the time to be inspired.
+It may not feel right to even think about travelling just yet, but perhaps now is the time to be inspired.
 Read on to get a full update on how Iceland is tackling this pandemic and when is the right time to travel.

 The travel sector has been hit hard during these trying times.
 It has inevitably had a knock on effect for all aspects of our community here in Iceland.
 Small businesses are often the first in line to fall, while larger operators are better equipped to weather the storm.
 It is this reason that I was motivated to write this blog post, Supporting Small Businesses | A Hidden Iceland (COVID) Update.

 However, this post is only partially about Hidden Iceland.
 I implore you to try to apply the tips and principles to other small businesses too.
 So many small businesses right now are in dire need of our support, not just Hidden Iceland.